 Fred.Olsen are working hard to make sure when they return to cruising, you continue to have a relaxing and safe experience on board.

 Over the last few months, they have been working alongside government departments, the UK Chamber of shipping, other cruise lines and CLIA (our industry body) to establish an agreed set of health and safety protocols which all UK cruise lines will follow when they return to sailing.

-As a family founded cruise line, they take your safety and wellbeing personally.
-So in the meantime, they have developed their Safe Sailing Charter to let you know about all the ways in which they already keep you safe on board their smaller ships.
+While this is being finalised, their Safe Sailing Charter is here to let you know all the ways in which we already keep you safe on board our smaller ships.

 The highest cleanliness standards

 The protocols they use on board follow those approved for hospitals.
 These involve a dedicated sanitation team who work throughout the day and night ensuring all surfaces in all areas are frequently cleaned with anti-viral solutions.
 They ensure these protocols are strictly followed with regular auditing using UV and swab testing carried out by their Sanitation Officer.